Fall Clean-Up Services in Valparaiso

 If thatching in your yard is severe, core aeration may be necessary.
 The Grounds Guys of Valparaiso can perform this task quickly and efficiently using a lawn aerator, creating a foundation for a healthier lawn.

 Tackle seasonal yardwork with help from The Grounds Guys of Valparaiso.
-Call (219) 898-4638 today for a free price estimate or to schedule your fall clean-up service!
+Call our Fall Clean-Up service near you at (219) 898-4638 for a free price estimate or to schedule your fall clean-up service!